sd18fall/ThePerfectDate/docs/gamearc.md

 ## **GAME DATA**

 ### This file stores all of our game data so the game can be personalized.
 The first two are essentially the blue print and this forms our actual game.
 It contains mainly all of the *stage* classes from Model.

+## BONUS: A piece of our code that we are really proud deals with the visual and interactivity of our lovely, pink buttons!